cipherstash/cipherstash-playground/README.md

 - **Prometheus** - used for monitoring
 - **Loki** - used for log aggregation
 - **Promtail** - used for log collection

+It will take a few minutes for the deployment to complete.
+When you see ` ` the deployment has completed successfully.

 ### Accessing the services